Driving Clarity, Confidence, and Conversion for Financial Products @FirstAbuDhabiBank

 April 2025 to Present

-I shaped the user experience for the bank’s most critical acquisition journeys, using research and design to improve how 4 million customers find, evaluate, and apply for financial products.
+Our team uses research and design to optimise the most critical acquisition journeys and improve how 4 million customers find, assess, and apply for financial products.

 AT A GLANCE